Tauhid333/Random-User-API-Performance-Test/README.md

 ## Overview

-The Weather API provides product data via the endpoint [http://api.weatherapi.com/v1/current.json?key=63e1b2500f9a4d1da62120232241106&q=London&aqi=no](http://api.weatherapi.com/v1/current.json?key=63e1b2500f9a4d1da62120232241106&q=London&aqi=no).
+The Weather API provides Weather data via the endpoint [http://api.weatherapi.com/v1/current.json?key=63e1b2500f9a4d1da62120232241106&q=London&aqi=no](http://api.weatherapi.com/v1/current.json?key=63e1b2500f9a4d1da62120232241106&q=London&aqi=no).
 Performance testing was conducted to ensure the API can handle various levels of traffic and to identify its maximum capacity.

 ## Tests Conducted